-The proposed project consists of the construction of (5) 912 sf~ buildings and an 1,874 sf~ main office building, along with an associated parking lot and walkways, for the development of a dog daycare on a parcel located at 13209 Bothell-Everett Highway, Mill Creek, WA 98012.
+The proposed project consists of the construction of (5) 900 sf[~] buildings and an 1,874 sf[~] main office building, along with an associated parking lot and walkways, for the development of a dog daycare on a parcel located at 13209 Bothell-Everett Highway, Mill Creek, WA 98012.
 The existing site is undeveloped and contains small to large trees, other vegetation, and a Category III Wetland.
 The parcel has a total area of 115,082 sf (2.64 ac).

 Erosion control details will be provided consistent with the City of Mill Creek guidelines.
 Erosion control plan sheets are provided in full size as a part of the civil drawing set.
-As shown on the plan, disturbance is expected to affect most of the lot area outside of the wetland buffer and proposed native vegetation fence.
-Sediment and erosion control Best Management Practices (BMPs) are addressed as follows:
+As shown on the plan, disturbance is expected to affect the entire lot area outside of the wetland buffer.
+Sediment and Erosion Best Management Practices (BMPs) are addressed as follows: